HumanSignal/label-studio/docs/source/tags/style.md

 ```
 ### Example

-Use CSS styling to wrap a text classification task with a green dotted border with 35px of padding, apply a green shadow to all text, align all text in the center
+Use CSS styling to wrap a text classification task with a green dotted border with 35px of padding, apply a green shadow to all text, align all text in the center.

 ```html
 <View>